spacemaze/cppl/levitation/Levitation.md

 There is a another special note about `-levitation-deps-output-file`.
 For regular parse stage it is required to produce dependencies.
 But it is not necessary in two cases though:
-1. Is user already knows dependencies.
+1. If user already knows dependencies.
 There is no need in dependencies solving.
 2. In test mode.
-Usually in tests compiler stages tested spearately from each other and thus there is also no need in dependencies information.
+Stage are tested spearately from each other and thus there is also no need in dependencies information.

 ### Dependencies solving